RuiSiang/koa-typescript-framework/README.md

 # koa-typescript-framework
-Framework for koa2 in typescript
+Express-like framework for koa2 in typescript